-The suffix -s or -es is a third woman singular indicative of verb.
-Note that if this third individual singular tense nerveracking indicative is after a sibilant, which is a manner of articulation of fricative or affricate
+The suffix -s or -es is a third man or woman singular tense indicative of verb.
+Note that if this third individual singular tense nerveracking indicative is after a -S sibilant, which is a manner of articulation of fricative or affricate

 Table 3.
-The use of a suffix -s or - es suffixes in the selected poem by Robert Frost
+The use of a suffix -s or es suffixes in the selected poem by Robert Frost

 Suffix Word

-- S Ages
+-S Ages

--s becomes
+-S becomes

 -es goes

 -es tarnishes

 Based on table 3, the use of the third person presents singular markers -s and -s.
 For example, the word 'ages found in some sentences, in the sentence 'That could take me from beside you For the ages of a day?'.
 In that sentence, the root word of 'ages' is 'age' used as a verb that means grow old or older.
 The word 'becomes' is found in the sentence 'Just as you will till it becomes a habit'.
 In the sentence, the word 'becomes' has root word 'become', which has meaning begin to be.
 The words that get the suffix -es are 'goes' and 'tarnishes'.
-The word 'goes' is

-English Journal of Indragiri (EJI): Studies in Education, Literature, and Linguistics found in the sentence, 'Everything goes the same without me there'.
+The word 'goes' is found in the sentence, 'Everything goes the same without me there'.
 The word 'goes' has the root word 'go', which means happens or occurs in that sentence.
 The word 'tarnishes' is found in the sentence 'just as the soil tarnishes with weed'.
 'Tarnishes' has the root verb 'tarnish', which means became less worth.